afourney/aprstastic/README.md

 ## A Note for APRS-IS Admins

 Instances of the aprstastic gateway identify themselves to the APRS-IS level 2 servers with the software version number `APZMAG`.
 In accordance to the [Protocol Reference](http://www.aprs.org/doc/APRS101.PDF), `APZ` designates an experimental application in development.
 In this case, `MAG` is short for 'Meshtastic-APRS Gateway'.

-## Future Plans

-The clear weakness of this gateway is the need to register devices in order for the call sign mapping to work.
-If every node administrator needs to manage this list, then the system will not scale (and maybe this is fine to control traffic).
-However, one compelling possibility is to create a central registry where, call signs can be registered to nodes, and the gateways could then subscribe to this list.
-This would allow a degree of roaming without much need for coordination.
-To support this, all dynamic registrations (`!register` command) are optionally beaconed to [APRS-IS](https://aprs.fi/?c=message&call=MESHID-01), to facilitate discovery.
-Such beacons are expected to be rare -- at most once per device.

-For more details, and other upcoming features, see [DESIGN.md](https://github.com/afourney/aprstastic/blob/main/DESIGN.md)

 ## License